Hierarchical Knowledge Graphs for Story Understanding in Visual Narratives

 \section{Conclusion}

-This paper presents a hierarchical knowledge graph framework for visual narrative comprehension, using comics as a testbed for multimodal storytelling.
-The proposed approach encodes panels, events, and macro-events into structured graph representations that capture temporal relationships and multimodal content, enabling interpretable reasoning across multiple narrative levels.
+This paper presents a hierarchical knowledge graph framework for visual narrative comprehension, using comics as a representative domain for multimodal storytelling.
+The proposed approach encodes panels, events, and macro-events as structured graph representations that capture temporal, semantic, and multimodal relationships.
+This architecture enables interpretable reasoning across multiple levels of narrative abstraction.

-We validate the framework through four reasoning tasks--action retrieval, dialogue reconstruction, character appearance mapping, and panel timeline alignment--demonstrating high accuracy and structural consistency across all evaluations.
-These results highlight the potential of symbolic graph structures for supporting narrative understanding in visually grounded media.
+We evaluate the framework through four symbolic reasoning tasks: action retrieval, dialogue tracing, character appearance mapping, and panel timeline reconstruction.
+Across these tasks, the framework shows consistently high alignment with human annotations, demonstrating the effectiveness of structured graph-based reasoning in supporting both fine-grained and abstract narrative understanding in visually grounded media.

-Beyond technical performance, the framework offers a modular and extensible foundation for narrative-centered AI.
-Its design emphasizes transparency and cross-level reasoning, with applications in automated storytelling, interactive media, and human-AI collaboration.
-By grounding narrative modeling in structured multimodal representations, this work contributes to ongoing research at the intersection of narrative theory, knowledge representation, and creative computation.
+Beyond the reported evaluation, the framework offers a modular and extensible foundation for narrative-centered AI systems.
+Its symbolic design supports transparency, traceability, and hierarchical traversal, features that are valuable for applications requiring interpretable narrative representations.
+While the present study focuses exclusively on comprehension, the same schema could inform future extensions to automated storytelling, interactive systems, and educational applications.

-Future extensions will target semantic enrichment, large-scale deployment, and cross-domain adaptation.
-We envision this framework as a step toward more collaborative, interpretable, and semantically rich AI systems for computational storytelling.
+Future directions include extending the framework to longer and more diverse narrative forms, integrating semantic normalization techniques, and supporting scalable annotation via model-assisted pipelines.
+We also envision investigating author-facing tools that leverage the framework to interactively build, edit, and query narrative graphs, enabling new forms of collaborative and explainable storytelling.
+Taken together, this work lays the groundwork for more interpretable, adaptable, and semantically expressive narrative intelligence systems.